johann-solo/oliveandmango.github.io/_posts/blog/2017-02-28-stew-sweet-potato.md

 <br>
 <br>

 When you say stewed meat in Trinidad it means creole styled meat prep.
-Seasoning meat in green seasoning and then browning it in caramelised or almost burnt sugar.
+Seasoning meat in <span class="highlight">[green seasoning](http://oliveandmango.com/green-seasoning)</span> and then browning it in caramelised or almost burnt sugar.
 This gives the meat its unmistakable Trini-creole flavour that is so wonderful.
 It's subtlety sweet and aromatic because of the seasoning and the browning process.
 <br>

 I also love mashed potatoes in general and this is my go to recipe that I use for all my mashed potato needs including the mash on top of